derogab/unixmib.org/README.md

 Test the website in greyscale and in high contrast.

 A `nav` tag must contain one and only one `ul` element.

-## Technologies & Tools

-* Gulp
-* Bower for CSS/JS components
-* Nunjucks for HTML Templating
-* Sass for the style (with a few helper classes)
-* Other: Foundation Icons

-## Gulp script

-The included gulp script will take care of starting the local dev environment.

-Interesting features of the script:

-* livereload the browser on changes
-* prefixing of CSS rules
-* html, css, js, image minification
-* Sass compilation
-* Much more